FlexMeasures/flexmeasures/documentation/getting-started.rst

 .. note:: Are you not hosting FlexMeasures, but want to learn how to use it?
 Head over to our tutorials, starting with :ref:`tut_posting_data`.

+.. warning:: Are you implementing code based on FlexMeasures, please read :ref:`note_on_datamodel_transition`.

 Install FlexMeasures
 ^^^^^^^^^^^^^^^^^^^^